Folly Beach considers change to timed parking ordinance on Center Street

 FOLLY BEACH, S.C.
-(WCBD) – Folly Beach City Council will consider changing a parking ordinance on one of the area’s busiest streets.
+(WCBD) – Folly Beach City Council on Tuesday discussed changing a parking ordinance on one of the area’s busiest streets.

 Folly Beach residents are currently exempt from a two-hour parking limit on Center Street.
-On Tuesday, city officials will consider removing the exemption after a request from the South Carolina Department of Transportation.
+On Tuesday, city officials passed the first reading of an ordinance removing the exemption after a request from the South Carolina Department of Transportation.

 David Chandler lives on Folly and said he believes there should be perks to being a local.